RyanJarv/ryanjarv.github.io/_posts/2020-11-13-openbsd-package-signing.md

 If you take a look at FreeBSD's [pkg_add(1)](https://www.freebsd.org/cgi/man.cgi?query=pkg_add&apropos=0&sektion=0&manpath=FreeBSD+9.3-RELEASE&arch=default&format=html) (something I know a little more about) there's no mention of any signing there either, granted they at least had a clear warning in the man page.
 At the time the recommendation was mostly the same as OpenBSD, build everything through ports, which has a robust validation system and use pkg_add for local media (or something along those lines).

-FreeBSD did also do a quick switch to to the much much nicer nicer [pkg(1)](https://www.freebsd.org/cgi/man.cgi?query=pkg&apropos=0&sektion=0&manpath=FreeBSD+10.0-RELEASE&arch=default&format=html) in the next release, and validation is documented on the 10.1 release (although I believe it existed on 10.0 as well, not positive).
+FreeBSD did also do a quick switch to to the much much nicer [pkg(1)](https://www.freebsd.org/cgi/man.cgi?query=pkg&apropos=0&sektion=0&manpath=FreeBSD+10.0-RELEASE&arch=default&format=html) in the next release, and validation is documented on the 10.1 release (although I believe it existed on 10.0 as well, not positive).

 Oh and can't forget about Arch Linux, I never used that though so can't say too much there.
 Similar issue though from what I recall, just no verification on install.